AltarisV/EAM-Maturity-Model/README.md

 # ALBA - Architecture Landscape and Baseline Analysis

-This repository provides a tool for the analysis, management, and visualization of **Enterprise Architecture (EA) Maturity Models**.
-The application combines multiple maturity models (e.g., German and English) and enables persistent management as well as interactive visualization.
+This repository provides a tool for the analysis, management, and visualization of **Enterprise Architecture Practices** in a Company.
+The application enables persistent management as well as interactive visualization.

 ---